vstehle/systemready-scripts/README.md

 Each `versions' entry is considered in order.
 When all the filenames listed in `files' match with a (substring of) known files found, the SystemReady version is identified as `version'.
+A file name starting with '!' or '~' means that it is an inverted match and it must not match with any (substring) of the known files found for the version to be selected.

 The `schemas/identify.yaml` file describes this configuration file format and can be used with the `validate.py` script to validate the configuration.
 This is